 When renting or buying a property, you have enough stress.
 Adding to that stress by experiencing any form of discrimination is unthinkable to most people.
-Here’s a look at fair housing laws in Los Angeles so you can understand your rights.
+Here’s a look at fair housing laws in Riverside so you can understand your rights.

 WHAT IS THE FAIR HOUSING ACT?

 The United States Department of Housing and Urban Development, or HUD, says the Fair Housing Act “protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.”

 Additional protections apply to federally assisted housing.
 As a prominent section of the Civil Rights Act of 1968, the Fair Housing Act was the first full-scale attempt by the government to decrease discrimination.

 The Fair Housing Act explicitly provides protections against discrimination on the basis of: